 Now, past the aforementioned bookshelf-clad living room and home office sporting select books and trophies, both pictured on the show during the time he recorded his episodes here, we don’t know much about how the comedian decorated or partitioned the space.

 But since we covered the purchase when Trevor first bought the apartment, we can give you an inside look at the the penthouse, which oozes style and comfort — while also providing some killer features worthy of its multi-million dollar price point.

 Among the most attractive features in Trevor Noah’s apartment: an 29-foot-long open living room that connects to an eat-in kitchen (with polished concrete countertops and designer fixtures), 2 guest bedrooms with en-suite bathrooms; and a sun-flooded den with a soaring 14-foot ceiling.
 Better yet, look for yourself:

 Designed in 1927 by pre-eminent Art Deco architect Ralph Walker — who named it after his wife — Stella Tower was converted into condos in 2014 by JDS Development Group and Property Markets Group in partnership with Starwood Capital Group.

 Stella Tower’s ornamentation, handcrafted brick facade, entryway, terrazzo lobby floor, and remarkable crown have been carefully restored to reflect the brilliance of Ralph Walker’s masterpieces.

 Now home to 51 upscale units, the pre-war building features a fitness center, a residents’ lounge with pantry and bar, and outdoor garden and lounge.
-Too bad those all sound like amenities Trevor won’t get to enjoy anytime soon.

 More celebrity homes